UNBOUND-ANCHOR(8) Unbound UNBOUND-ANCHOR(8)

 bound root hints file) to bootstrap domain resolution.
 By de-

-fault a list of builtin root hints is used.
-Unbound-anchor goes
+fault a list of builtin root hints is used. unbound-anchor goes

 to the network itself for these roots, to resolve the server (-u